lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 # Vehicle Attributes Detection Model

-The Intel® Distribution of OpenVINO™ toolkit provides a pre-compiled model for inferring vehicle type and color from an image of a car.
-You can find it at:

-* /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-attributes-recognition-barrier-0039

-   * Available model locations:
+The Intel® Distribution of OpenVINO™ toolkit provides pre-trained models in the Open Model Zoo that have been trained to recognize vehicle attributes.
+The model used by this tutorial is the "[vehicle-attributes-recognition-barrier-0039](https://github.com/opencv/open_model_zoo/blob/master/intel_models/vehicle-attributes-recognition-barrier-0039/description/vehicle-attributes-recognition-barrier-0039.md)" which was downloaded and compiled for FP16 and FP32 during setup using the model downloader script.
+The available model locations are:

-      * FP16: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-attributes-recognition-barrier-0039/FP16/vehicle-attributes-recognition-barrier-0039.xml
+* FP16: tutorials/tutorial_models/car_detection/Security/object_attributes/vehicle/resnet10_update_1/dldt/vehicle-attributes-recognition-barrier-0039-fp16.xml

-      * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-attributes-recognition-barrier-0039/FP32/vehicle-attributes-recognition-barrier-0039.xml
+* FP32: tutorials/tutorial_models/car_detection/Security/object_attributes/vehicle/resnet10_update_1/dldt/vehicle-attributes-recognition-barrier-0039.xml

-   * More details can be found at:
+* More details on the model can be found at: https://github.com/opencv/open_model_zoo/blob/master/intel_models/vehicle-attributes-recognition-barrier-0039/description/vehicle-attributes-recognition-barrier-0039.md

-      * file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-attributes-recognition-barrier-0039/description/vehicle-attributes-recognition-barrier-0039.html

 The results it is capable of producing are shown in the summary below (for more details, see the descriptions HTML pages for each model):